 The people of San Francisco wanted a bridge, but there were many obstacles to building one.
-Firstly, no one had ever built a bridge as long as the one they would need to stretch from San Francisco to Marin County.
-Secondly, the San Francisco Bay, though not very deep, has strong currents and waves, plus a good dose of rather robust winds.
-Thirdly, San Francisco's tendency toward thick, soupy fogs impeded visibility and happened frequently throughout the year.
+Firstly, no one had ever built a bridge this long.
+The bridge needed to connect San Francisco to Marin Headlands.
+Secondly, the San Francisco Bay has strong currents, winds, and waves.
+Thirdly, San Francisco has thick, soupy fogs that make it hard to see where you're going.
 Finally, earthquakes: the longest bridge never yet built had to withstand San Francisco's earthquakes-a major earthquake in 1906 all but flattened the city.

-In 1923, the city finally decided to proceed in its plans for the construction of a bridge across the Golden Gate Straight, the narrow body of water separating northern San Francisco from Marin County.
+In 1923, the city finally decided to move forward in building a bridge across the Golden Gate Straight, the narrow body of water separating San Francisco from Marin County, in the north.
 Joseph B. Strauss led the project as the Chief Engineer.
 He hired a team of engineers, architects, geologists, and construction workers for the project.
 It cost \$35 million to build the bridge, which, in today's terms, would be more than one billion dollars.

-A few things about the bridge's construction are pretty interesting: The first is that it had to be a suspension bridge.
+A few things about the bridge's construction are pretty interesting.
+The first is that it had to be a suspension bridge.
 A regular bridge has several huge supports starting on land and standing up, out of the water.
 A suspension bridge only has two supports, or towers, and both are on the land on either side of the bridge.
-That means that there are no towers supporting the center of the bridge.
-Instead, the bridge would be suspended in mid-air by its own strength-in this case by thick steel cables.
+That means that there's no towers supporting the center of the bridge.
+Instead, the bridge must be suspended in mid-air by its own strength-in this case by thick steel cables.
 A suspension bridge is more complicated to build than a regular bridge in some ways-in this particular case, it was more difficult simply because no one had built such a long suspension bridge before and they had to come up with new ways of engineering the structure.